Willy-JL/Soundy/README.md

 ## Convinced?
 Here's how to get Soundy!
 Since this program doesn't even connect to the internet there is no auto-updating, you will need to do that yourself.
-Soundy's tray icon has a link to the releases page though, so jus be sure to check there every so often.
+Soundy's tray icon has a link to the releases page though, so just be sure to check there every so often.

  - Head over to the [Releases](https://github.com/Willy-JL/soundy/releases) section
  - Grab the latest binaries (`SoundyVx.x.zip`)